negin-mgdm/ahp-prioritiser/README.md

 ## License

-This work is licensed under Attribution-NonCommercial 4.0 International.
+This work is licensed under CC BY-NC 4.0.
 See the [LICENSE](https://github.com/negin-mgdm/ahp-prioritiser/blob/master/LICENSE.md) file for details.

 ## Resources